EXPRESSCLUSTER/VMware/iSCSI-cluster.md

 Open vSphere Host Client > Boot both EC VMs > Open the consoles of EC VMs > Install CentOS.
 During the installation, what to be specified are follows.
 Other things are configured after the installation.

-1. "Software Selsection" > "Minimal Install"
+1. "Software Selection" > "Minimal Install"
 2. "Installation Destination" > "16 GiB sda"
 3. Root Password